Bavya-sri18/DL-LSTM/README.md

 ## RESULT
 The BiLSTM NER model achieved good accuracy in identifying entities like persons, locations, and organizations.
 It showed strong performance on frequent tags, with scope for improvement on rarer ones.

-The BiLSTM NER model achieved good accuracy in identifying entities like persons, locations, and organizations.
-It showed strong performance on frequent tags, with scope for improvement on rarer ones.